Skip to Content

 Arrowhead Provincial Park

 About 10 minutes away from Huntsville is Arrowhead Provincial Park.
-The park offers visitors an excellent chance to enjoy the autumn colours of Ontario.
+The park offers visitors an excellent chance to enjoy several fall activities in Ontario.

 The fall colours of Arrowhead are vivid with brilliant red and gold foliage.
 While in the park, be sure not to miss the Big Bend Viewing Point.
 You can see a massive curve in the river below from this lookout.
 After Big Bend, take a short hike to Stubbs Falls.
 This is the most popular hike in the park, with loads of beautiful autumn leaves.